Ukrainian language: Gorbachev and perebudova

 The management of dissent by the local Ukrainian Communist Party was more fierce and thorough than in other parts of the Soviet Union.
 As a result, at the start of the Mikhail Gorbachev reforms perebudova and hlasnist’ (Ukrainian for perestroika and glasnost), Ukraine under Shcherbytsky was slower to liberalize than Russia itself.

 Although Ukrainian still remained the native language for the majority in the nation on the eve of Ukrainian independence, a significant share of ethnic Ukrainians were russified.
 In Donetsk there were no Ukrainian language schools and in Kyiv only a quarter of children went to Ukrainian language schools.

 The Russian language was the dominant vehicle, not just of government function, but of the media, commerce, and modernity itself.
 This was substantially less the case for western Ukraine, which escaped the artificial famine, Great Purge, and most of Stalinism.
 And this region became the center of a hearty, if only partial, renaissance of the Ukrainian language during independence.

 Independence in the modern era

 Since 1991, Ukrainian has been the official state language in Ukraine, and the state administration implemented government policies to broaden the use of Ukrainian.
 The educational system in Ukraine has been transformed over the first decade of independence from a system that is partly Ukrainian to one that is overwhelmingly so.
 The government has also mandated a progressively increased role for Ukrainian in the media and commerce.

-In some cases the abrupt changing of the language of instruction in institutions of secondary and higher education led to the charges of Ukrainianization, raised mostly by the Russian-speaking population.
-This transition, however, lacked most of the controversies that arose during the de-russification of the other former Soviet Republics.

-With time, most residents, including ethnic Russians, people of mixed origin, and Russian-speaking Ukrainians, started to self-identify as Ukrainian nationals, even those who remained Russophone.
-The Russian language, however, still dominates the print media in most of Ukraine and private radio and TV broadcasting in the eastern, southern, and, to a lesser degree, central regions.
-The state-controlled broadcast media have become exclusively Ukrainian.
-There are few obstacles to the usage of Russian in commerce and it is still occasionally used in government affairs.

-Late 20th-century Russian politicians like Alexander Lebed and Mikhail Yuryev still claimed that Ukrainian is a Russian dialect.

 In the 2001 census, 67.5% of the country's population named Ukrainian as their native language (a 2.8% increase from 1989), while 29.6% named Russian (a 3.2% decrease).
 For many Ukrainians (of various ethnic origins), the term native language may not necessarily associate with the language they use more frequently.
 The overwhelming majority of ethnic Ukrainians consider the Ukrainian language native, including those who often speak Russian.